Davi0k/express-jwt-authentication/README.md

 ```
 ## Basic usage

-A very simple and common use of middleware:
+A very simple and common use of the middleware:

 ```javascript
 const expressJwtAuthentication = require("express-jwt-authentication");